MotherNature/theladders-object-calisthenics/interactions.md

 # Completed

 + Jobseekers should be able to see a listing of the jobs for which they have applied.
-+ Jobs, when displayed, should be displayed with a title and the name of the recruiter who posted it.
++ Jobs, when displayed, should be displayed with a title and the name of the employer who posted it.
-+ Recruiters can post jobs.
++ Employers can post jobs.
-+ Jobseekers can apply to jobs posted by recruiters.
++ Jobseekers can apply to jobs posted by employers.
-    + There are 2 different kinds of Jobs posted by recruiters: JReq and ATS.
+    + There are 2 different kinds of Jobs posted by employers: JReq and ATS.
     + ATS jobs do not require a resume to apply to them.
     + JReq jobs require a resume to apply to them.
     + Jobseekers should be able to apply to different jobs with different resumes.